Skip to main content

 Theory and Methods

 Starting from a vantage point of dynamical systems theory, Thelle has addressed this question by adopting a Research through Design approach within a methodological framework of triangulation between theory, observation, and design.
 The study has maintained a focus on the activity of collective music-making through four studies over a period of two years, where the gradual development of a mixed-initiative interactive music system has been informed by findings from these studies.
 The first study is a focus group with musicians experienced in collective music making, where the goal was to establish commonalities in musical interaction and idea development with a focus on viable conceptual frameworks for subsequent studies.
 The second study is a case study of two improvising musicians engaged in an improvised session.
 They were separated into two rooms, and could only communicate instrumentally or through preset commands on a computer screen.
-The session was analyzed in terms of how the musicians dynamically converged and diverged, and thus created musical progression.
+The session was analysed in terms of how the musicians dynamically converged and diverged, and thus created musical progression.
 In the third study, several musicians were invited to jam with a prototype of an interactive music system.
 Unbeknownst to them, they had been recruited to a Wizard of Oz study—behind the scenes was a human keyboard player pretending to be a computational agent.
 The purpose of this arrangement was to obtain empirical data about how musicians experience co-creativity with a perceived computational agent before the implementation of the computational agent had begun in earnest.
 In the final study, two different implementations of a mixed-initiative interactive music system are developed for a comparative user study, where the tradeoff between user control and system autonomy was a central premise.

 Findings